 How Surrey Place can help

-If you are a caregiver with a child who exhibits high-risk behaviours that require an urgent response, like violent thinking, aggression, or property destruction, you may be eligible for Surrey Place’s Urgent Response Service.
+If you are a caregiver with a child who exhibits high-risk behaviours that require an urgent response, like violent thinking, aggression, or property destruction, you may be eligible for Surrey Place’s Urgent Response Services.
 This program, which is up to 12 weeks long, can be accessed through the Ontario Autism Program (OAP).
 The OAP provides funding and services for children and youth under 18 years of age with autism, along with their families and caregivers.

 Who we are